About

 Hi, I’m Peter Egerton.
-I put this blog together as a central place to accumulate my posts from the various places that I write tech blogs and a collection of the tips, errors and general IT ramblings I come across in my daily work life.
+I put this blog together as a central place to accumulate my posts from the various places that I have written tech blogs and a collection of the tips, errors and general IT ramblings I come across in my daily work life.
 Some of these blog posts are from my posts on WMUG, some from the Microsoft TechNet UK blog, employer blogs and other community contributions.
-All of the content is original so if you see it not on one of these sites then it’s copied, please let me know via twitter or blog comment.
+All of the content is original so if you see it elsewhere then it’s copied, please let me know via twitter or blog comment.

 More than patches??

-Yes, that’s right it’s about more than just patches.
-I’ve worked in IT since 2000 and nowadays I specialise in Microsoft end user computing/enterprise mobility/client side stuff.
-It’s a running joke now from those not in my field that suggest we spend our time just patching stuff.
+Originally, this set out as a project to share my knowledge in the Microsoft End User management space, but as time has evolved and my focus areas have shifted then the content will too.
+But still on the basis of the original premise, it’s right IT management is about more than just monthly patches.
+I’ve worked in IT since 2000 and nowadays I specialise in Microsoft 365 technology adoption.
+In my previous roles it was a running joke from those not in my field who suggested that we spend our time just patching stuff.
 Whilst some days this may feel like the truth in reality it’s about more than patches.

 Also related to my work I wrote a book for Troubleshooting System Center Configuration Manager alongside my co-author Gerry Hampson and published by Packt Publishing.